SENSUIKAN!

 25 June 1943:

 180 miles SW of Suva.
-While approaching a convoy, the I-26 is spotted by a Lockheed "Hudson" patrol bomber of RNZAF No. 4 Squadron that drops four depth charges.
+While approaching a convoy, I-26 is spotted by a Lockheed "Hudson" patrol bomber of RNZAF No. 4 Squadron that drops four depth charges.
 Three minutes later, the crew reports sighting oil on the water surface, but the damage to the submarine is slight.

 7 August 1943: